keifufu/WebNowPlaying-Rainmeter/README.md

 Allows for retrieval of media information and playback control from various websites such as spotify, soundcloud or youtube.
 See all supported websites [here](https://github.com/keifufu/WebNowPlaying-Redux).

-Included in this repo is an example skin shows how to use every measure and bang.
+Included in this repo is an example skin that shows how to use every measure and bang.

 ## Measure Types
 Name | Default | Description